 Insulating and Venting Your New Roof

-Yes, we know, it sounds confusing.
+Yes, it sounds confusing.
 Let us break it down for you.

 Advantages of Ventilation